thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 # Introduction

-Constitutive equations describe how the internal state variables of a material evolve with changing external conditions or mechanical loadings.
-Those state variables can describe many microstructural aspects of the material (grain size, dislocation density, hardening state, etc.) or be phenomenological in nature (equivalent plastic strain).
+Constitutive equations describe how the internal state variables of material evolve with changing external conditions or mechanical loadings.
+Those state variables can represent many microstructural aspects of the material (grain size, dislocation density, hardening state, etc.) or be phenomenological (equivalent plastic strain).
 The knowledge of those internal state variables allows the computation of local thermodynamic forces which affect the material equilibrium at the structural scale.

 At each time step, the constitutive equations must be integrated to obtain the state of the material at the end of the time step.
 As most phenomena are nonlinear, an iterative scheme is required at the equilibrium scale to find the local loading of the material: the integration of the constitutive equations is thus called several times with different estimates of the loading of the material.

-Due to the large number of phenomena described (plasticity, viscoplasticity, damage, etc.), computational mechanics is one of the most demanding domains for advanced constitutive equations.
+Due to a large number of phenomena described (plasticity, viscoplasticity, damage, etc.), computational mechanics is one of the most demanding domains for advanced constitutive equations.

-The ability to easily integrate user-defined constitutive equations plays a major role in the versatility of (mechanical) solvers^[The term solver emphasizes that the numerical method used to discretize the equilibrium equations is not significant.].
+The ability to easily integrate user-defined constitutive equations plays a significant role in the versatility of (mechanical) solvers^[The term solver emphasizes that the numerical method used to discretize the equilibrium equations are not substantial.].

-The `MFront` open-source code generator has been designed to simplify the implementation of the integration of the consistutive equations over a time step [@helfer_introducing_2015;@cea_mfront_2019].
+The `MFront` open-source code generator has been designed to simplify the implementation of the integration of the constitutive equations over a time step [@helfer_introducing_2015;@cea_mfront_2019].

 From a source file, `MFront` generates `C++` code specific to many well-established (mostly thermo-mechanical) solvers through dedicated interfaces and compiles them into shared libraries.
 For example, `MFront` provides interfaces for `Cast3M`, `code_aster`, `Europlexus`, `Abaqus/Standard`, `Abaqus/Explicit`, `CalculiX`, etc.